 Workers’ compensation is a no-fault system.
 You can receive benefits even if you were fully responsible for the accident.

 However, the value of your third-party claim can be limited if you share fault.
-Florida’s pure comparative fault laws allocate liability between all parties who were involved in an accident.
+Florida’s modified comparative fault laws allocate liability between all parties who were involved in an accident.
 If you share part of the blame, your compensation can be reduced in proportion to your percentage of fault.
+However, you won’t be able to recover damages if you are mostly at fault.

 We’ll Fight to Recover Compensation for All of Your Workplace Accident Injuries